keikai/doc/dev-ref/Migrate_from_ZSS.md

 ## API Packages Change (`org.zkoss.zss` --> `io.keikai`)
 Only the package names are changed, and all method names are unchanged.
 For example, `org.zkoss.zss.api.Range.setValue()` turns to be `io.keikai.api.Range.setValue()`.
 You just need to **replace the old import package name (`org.zkoss.zss`)** with new ones (`io.keikai`).
-It's better to use your IDE keyboard shortcut to quickly replace import statments.
+It's better to use your IDE keyboard shortcut to quickly replace import statements.

 ## License Path Change